giosil/multi-rpc/wdemo/wso2/README.md

 Use admin / admin to login.

-Import API from file `jsonrpc-api-docs.yaml`, deploy API and try out on HTTP (8280).
+To deploy RPC Endpoint, import API from file `wdemo-api-docs.yaml`, deploy API and try out on HTTP (8280).

 RPC Request: